jsfuentes/jsfuentes/content/pages/quotes.md

 ### Jordan Peterson

-"The future is where you go to die"
+The future is where you go to die

-"The ideal shames us all"
+The ideal shames us all

-"The soul of the individual eternally hungers for the heroism of genuine being, and willingness to take on that responsibility is identical to the decision to live a meaningful life. "
+The soul of the individual eternally hungers for the heroism of genuine being, and willingness to take on that responsibility is identical to the decision to live a meaningful life.

-“the line dividing good and evil cuts thorough. the heart of every human being.
-And who is willing to destroy a piece of his own heart?” - Gulag Archipelago by Aleksandr Solzhenitsyn
+The line dividing good and evil cuts thorough. the heart of every human being.
+And who is willing to destroy a piece of his own heart? ~ Gulag Archipelago by Aleksandr Solzhenitsyn

-Life sucks then you die - Chapter 4 rules of life
+Life sucks then you die ~ Chapter 4 rules of life

-When you have something to say silence is a lie - Chapter 4 rules of life
+When you have something to say silence is a lie ~ Chapter 4 rules of life

 # Definitions (Do it really be like that though?)